enjoyimkrsnna/User-management-Backend/README.md

-# CRUD Application with JWT Authentication
+# CRUD Application with JWT Authentication with Docker

 This project is a CRUD application built using Node.js, Express, and MongoDB, with JWT authentication to secure user-related endpoints.
+Docker is used to containerize the application for easy deployment.

 ## Project Structure